 Validators have two main responsibilities:

 Additionally, validators are expected to be active members of the community.
-They should always be up-to-date with the current state of the ecosystem so that they can easily adapt to any change.
+Validators must always be up-to-date with the current state of the ecosystem so that they can easily adapt to any change.

 # What does 'participate in governance' entail?

 Validators and delegators on the Cosmos Hub can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, or make a decision on any given matter.